 User's Disability is @@@@@

 If the user's disability is obtained, this flag will indicate the specific disability.
 (Categories of disabilities will be obtained from a standardized list.)
+(Disability Law Centers – Colorado Disability Coalition - Julie Reiskin jreiskin@ccdconline.org will be a good resource to help identify such a list)

 User's Disability is Documented